 Have realistic expectations

-If you are fretting over how to deal with a sexless relationship or how to rekindle the sexless marriage, realize that it is no magic and that you need to set up realistic goals.
+If you are fretting over how to deal with a sexless relationship or how to rekindle the sexless marriage, it isn’t magic so it is important to set up realistic goals.

-As you go on this journey, you may want to know what is “normal” with other couples while it can be comforting to know that other couples are going through similar issues, seeing those who have more sex than you can put a damper on your progress.
+As you go on this journey, you may want to know what is “normal” with other couples, and while it can be comforting to know that other couples are going through similar issues, seeing those who have more sex than you can put a damper on your progress.

 So try not to worry about what other people are doing.
 Your relationship is unique.
 Don’t expect things to be a certain way.
 You have each gone through your own trials, and you each have different wants and needs.